CodeAtCode/hook-flowchart/README.txt

 == Screenshots ==

 1. The window opened with all the flowcharts.
-2. The hook flowchart downloaded for a specific parent hook
+2. The flowchart downloaded for a specific parent hook

 == Changelog ==

 = 1.0 =
 * First Release